grumpyjames/birding-almanac/sites/Minsmere.md

-This whole period just about fits in to the 'fall passage' period; in reality, the first half of June is probably too early for anything other than cute Avocet chicks, from there on, things might start to get a bit interesting; perhaps a Curlew Sandpiper or two might drop in, or a Yellow Browed Warbler.
+This whole period just about fits in to the 'fall passage' period; in reality, the first half of June is probably too early for anything other than cute avocet chicks, from there on, things might start to get a bit interesting; perhaps a curlew sandpiper or two might drop in, or a yellow browed warbler.
 I've struggled to connect with such occurrences at Minsmere so I will keep my advice short: Minsmere is well birded, so check the usual places (and the weather) before heading up, or there may be only the usual pickings.